 San Juan Hut System

 With five backcountry ski huts connecting Telluride, Ridgway and Ouray in southwest Colorado, the San Juan Hut System offers a route not to be missed.
 You can travel hut-to-hut or access each hut individually along 60 miles of Nordic trails in the beautiful Mount Sneffels Range of the San Juan Mountains.
-These huts all sleep eight; with treks between trailheads and each hut ranging from three to nine and a half miles.
+These huts all sleep eight, with treks between trailheads and each hut ranging from 3 to 9.5 miles.